Cainefm/Cainefm.github.io/_posts/2020-12-23-ITS-study-test-two-model.md

 ### Limitation

-#### The possion regression should be used in the model rather than count data.
-And I did not add offset and deseasonalized terms in the model.
+#### Poisson regression should be used for count data rather than linear regression.
+I have not added offset and deseasonalized terms in the model.

 ```r
 ### 4.3 Model with additional term